Market Overview

 Schools

-Stafford leads on school quality with a 77% average pass rate (rated Strong) compared to 77% in Severn.
-Top schools in Severn include Meade High School and Old Mill High School.
-In Stafford, families look to North Stafford High School and Mountain View High School.
+Severn has a 77% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Severn include Meade High School and Old Mill High School; in Stafford, North Stafford High School and Mountain View High School.
 See Severn schools | See Stafford schools

 Severn